kaldybekabdulaziz-cell/First-Project-Java-Vistula/README.md

 ## Project Task

-Project Task 2 is a REST API built with Spring Boot.
+Project Task is a REST API built with Spring Boot.
 It supports CRUD operations for products and uses an H2 in-memory database.

-The README file inside the Project_Task2 folder includes:
+The README file inside the Project_Task folder includes:
 - a short explanation of the REST API
 - screenshots of all use cases tested with Postman and Swagger
 - screenshots of the H2 database console